apache/eventmesh/eventmesh-connectors/eventmesh-connector-slack/README.md

 # eventmesh-connector-slack

-## SlackSinkConnector：从 eventmesh 到 slack。
+## SlackSinkConnector：from eventmesh to slack。

 1. launch your eventmesh-runtime.
 2. enable sinkConnector and check `sink-config.yml`.